Levi237/react-project3/README.md

 ## Overview

 Nature is one of our greatest resources.
-As outdoor activities such as backpaking have become more popular the ability to get an access permit have become more difficult, many times resulting in reservations 6 months prior to date.
+As outdoor activities such as backpaking have gained in popularity, the ability to get an access permit has become more difficult.
+Most of the best wilderness zone reservations need to be made 6 months prior to date.
 However, no one can predict when the next disaster will happen.
-And when something does occur, such as fire or snow or mudslide, parts of a park can close, including those with permit restrictions.
+And when something does occur, such as fire or mud slide, parts of a park can close.
 Planning for these trips can become compromised since most times you cannot predict when a park will re-open.

- My goal with this project was to make it easier for people to know when access becomes available again to allow the public.
+My goal with this project is to make it easier for people to know when access becomes available again to allow the public.

+ *Future additions: compare userList to closureList to find !== matches and create a new list to show which parks have opened most recently*

 ## Website